How to Grow Hydrangeas

 Watering Hydrangeas

-• For the first two years after planting and during any drought, be sure your hydrangeas get plenty of water.
+• For the first 2 years after planting and during any drought, be sure your hydrangeas get plenty of water.
 If possible, water in the morning to prepare hydrangeas for the heat of the day and to avoid disease.

 • Water at a rate of 1 inch per week throughout the growing season.
-Deep soaks three times a week (with a soaker hose or the like that keeps moisture off flowers and leaves) encourage root growth more than frequent sprinkles.
+Deep soaks 3 times a week (with a soaker hose or the like that keeps moisture off flowers and leaves) encourage root growth more than frequent sprinkles.

 • All varieties benefit from consistent moisture, but bigleaf and smooth hydrangeas require more water.
-If the soil is too dry, leaves will wilt, and flowering will be hampered.
+If the soil is too dry, leaves will wilt and flowering will be hampered.

 Fertilizing Hydrangeas